louisbichard/notes/Revision/Cryptography/exam-questions.md

 #SSL

+###An attacker Eve could record a genuine Secure Socket Layer session between alice and her bank as it takes place.
+Eve could then attempt

 ###You are about to make an online payment to an e-commerce website ABC.co.uk using secure socket layer (SSL) protocol.
 This website sends to your browser a digital certificate issued by the certificate authority XYZ.
 How does your web browser verify that the certificate of the ABC.co.uk is genuine?

 ###For SSL, describe where encryption is used in the protocol and what type of encryption it is (symm or pub)